-• Flu and COVID-19
+• Flu and COVID-19: Flu season is typically from October through March.
+Preparation is the key.
+Management is a team effort between staff, parents, students, and health care professionals.

-- Flu season is typically from October through March.
-Preparation is the key. management is a team effort between staff, parents, students, and health care Professionals. - OCVID-19 is not widely understood yet, but with the ongoing pandemic we are doing our best to keep up with the flow of information from CDC, CDPH, and BCPH.
-We will be following the recommendations from BCPH with regard to PPE (masks, shields, etc.). - The current guidance requires students and staff towear face coverings on school grounds at all times. - Students who are not exempt from wearing face coverings but refuse to do so will be excluded from campus, but will be offered alternative educational programs. - Exempt students must have a note from a doctor stating: 1.
-They are exempt from face coverings AND 2.
-For what length of time this exemption will be in place.
-This note must be on file with the school prior to the student attending any classes or function on campus.
+- COVID-19 is not widely understood yet, but with the ongoing pandemic we are doing our best to keep up with the flow of information from CDC, CDPH, and BCPH.
+We will be following the recommendations from BCPH with regard to PPE (masks, shields, etc.). - COVID SCREENING TOOL

-• COVID SCREENING TOOL
+\rightarrow Have you been in contact with someone known to have coronavirus (COVID-19)?
+Seek guidance from public health regarding self quarantine.

-- → Have you been in contact with someone known to have coronavirus (COVID-19)?
-Seek guidance from public health regarding self quarantine. - → Have you been told by a public health official that you may have been exposed to coronavirus (COVID-19)?
+\rightarrow Have you been told by a public health official that you may have been exposed to coronavirus (COVID-19)?
 Follow guidance given by public health.